Mariners again squeezed by Astros at Minute Maid Park

-HOUSTON — Hours before the first pitch of what would be yet another loss at Minute Maid Park on Tuesday night, this time a 4-0 shutout, Mariners manager Scott Servais was asked about the looming milestone for Dusty Baker.
+HOUSTON — Hours before the first pitch of what was yet another loss at Minute Maid Park Tuesday night, this time a 4-0 shutout, Mariners manager Scott Servais was asked about the looming milestone for Dusty Baker.
 With the next Astros victory, it would be Baker’s 2,000th win as a manager.

 “I hope it comes in a couple days,” Servais said with a chuckle before saying the accomplishment is “phenomenal” and “quite a feat.”